nhayward/story-chat-radio/pages/01.home/the-lovebirds-limited-pov/item.md

 ##### On our next podcast we will be discussing the superhero movie _Birds of Prey_.
 We will also have another query or blurb critique.
 If you want your query featured on the podcast, you can find the details about how to do that below or on our Twitter page.

 ##### You can also find our podcast on our website, storychatradio.com.
-Or you can follow us on [Spotify](https://open.spotify.com/show/3o7zYGOeJMHfKFdCrhlILb?target=_blank), [iTunes](https://podcasts.apple.com/us/podcast/story-chat-radio/id1483688097?target=_blank), [Google Play Music](https://play.google.com/music/m/Ig4hfs2ujhxenoikqvovs6hgtlu?target=_blank), or many other streaming services.
+Or you can follow us on [Spotify](https://open.spotify.com/show/3o7zYGOeJMHfKFdCrhlILb?target=_blank), [Apple Podcasts](https://podcasts.apple.com/us/podcast/story-chat-radio/id1483688097?target=_blank), [Google Podcasts](https://play.google.com/music/m/Ig4hfs2ujhxenoikqvovs6hgtlu?target=_blank), or many other streaming services.
 While you’re there, please leave us a rating.
 You can also follow us on [Twitter](http://www.twitter.com/storychatradio?target=_blank) and [Instagram](http://www.instagram.com/storychatradio?target=_blank) @StoryChatRadio.

 #### Enter to win a query/blurb critique here: